TuringLang/JuliaBUGS.jl/README.md

 A modern implementation of the BUGS probabilistic programming language in Julia.

-For a working example, you can follow this [link](https://turinglang.org/JuliaBUGS.jl/dev/example).
+For a working example, follow this [link](https://turinglang.org/JuliaBUGS.jl/stable/example).